 Chances are, any existing ecommerce businesses already have a product catalog.
 However, raw product data will need to be tailored and optimized in order to beFacebook-ready.
 (More on those details soon.)

 The attributes required for Facebook are very similar to the Google Merchant Center feed.
 If you’re already selling on Google Shopping, you can use a lot of the same data for your Facebook Dynamic Ads feed.

+Because these ads are generated dynamically, the strength of the feed (in many ways) determines the strength of the ad.
 Managing your data feed for Facebook Dynamic Ads involves the following steps: